tombonez/noTunes/README.md

 ## Usage

-Left clicking the menu bar icon will toggle between its active states.
+Left click the menu bar icon to toggle between its active states.

 **Enabled**